willbelr/qtpad/README.md

 # Dependencies
 - Require Python 3+, Qt5 with svg package enabled
 - Made on Linux, might work on other platforms
-- Only tested on Openbox, please report any problem :)
+- Only tested with Openbox and tint2, please report any problem :)